ArchiveTeam/shipwretched-items/README.md

 shipwretched-items
 ==================

 Tracker item name lists for Yahoo!
-Blog and Wetch.cc
+Blog and Wretch.cc on ArchiveTeam